 Runway 32

 Instrument Cloud Ceiling Visibility

 Approach (feet) Minimums (mile)

 ILS 200 1/2

 VOR 581 1/2

 GPS 481 1

 Runway 14

-Runway 14
+nullway 14

-Runway 14 Instrument Cloud Ceiling Visibility
+Instrument Cloud Ceiling Visibility

 Cloud Ceiling (feet) Visibility Minimums (mile)

-Instrument ,
+Instrument 0 ,

 Instrument Approach (feet) ,

-Sonoma County Airport is presently served by one Category I precision instrument approach and four non-precision approaches.
+The Airport is presently served by one Category I precision instrument approach and four nonprecision approaches.
 The lowest approach minimums for the Airport (ILS Runway 32) are cloud ceiling at 200 feet above the Airport elevation and 1⁄2- statute mile visibility.
-Two of the non-precision approaches are also to Runway 32 (VOR or GPS), two are to Runway 14 (VOR/DME or GPS), and all five approach procedures allow aircraft to circle-to-land for all runways.
+Two of the nonprecision approaches are also to Runway 32 (VOR or GPS), two are to Runway 14 (VOR/DME or GPS), and all five approach procedures allow aircraft to circle-to-land for all runways and has a special use CAT II approach with minimums at 200 and 1,800 foot RVR.

 At some point in the future, depending on Airport needs and funding availability, the Airport proposes to upgrade the existing Category I precision instrument approach to a Category II precision instrument approach.
-A CAT II ILS approach would afford the Airport lower minimums (200-foot ceiling and 1,200-foot runway visual range [RVR] visibility), but would require special certifications for operators, pilots, aircraft and airborne/ground equipment.
+A CAT II ILS approach would afford the Airport lower minimums (100-foot ceiling and 1,200-foot runway visual range [RVR] visibility), but would require special certifications for operators, pilots, aircraft and airborne/ground equipment.